 Building On Clay Soils

-The most common cause of soil heave is building on ‘Reactive’ or ‘Desicated’ clay which then becomes wetter and starts to expand.
-Common reasons for wetting of the clay are:
+The most common cause of soil heave is building is when the clay becomes wetter and starts to expand.

 - Water seeping down the side of the house (In areas of reactive soil a normal requirement is to have a 1m wide footpath round the house)

 - Poor site drainage (No drainage, blocked drains, or leaking water pipes)

 - Removal of trees (This means the drying effect of the roots has been removed)

 A couple of danger signs of future soil heave issues for a new house build are:

 - If building after several years of drought the soil may be excessively dry and therefore more likely to become wetter when the drought breaks.

 There is no reason why you shouldn’t build on clay soils but you need to ensure that;

 - You have chosen an appropriate construction method (Brick Veneer is usually better than double brick)